U.S. judge says Citigroup can process Argentina's next bond payment

 Citigroup has said it faces regulatory and criminal sanctions by Argentina if it does not process interest payments on Argentina bonds issued under local law.
 Danielle Apsilos-Romero, a Citigroup spokeswoman, confirmed that the order will allow processing of the $85 million payment.

-Argentina defaulted in July after refusing to honor court orders prohibiting it from paying holders of its restructured bonds without at the same time paying $1.33 billion plus interest to holdout creditors.
+Argentina defaulted in July after refusing to honour court orders prohibiting it from paying holders of its restructured bonds without at the same time paying $1.33 billion plus interest to holdout creditors.

 Griesa in July blocked Bank of New York Mellon Corp from processing a $539 million interest payment.